Rowena McBeath, M.D., Ph.D.

 Dr. McBeath then pursued her M.D., and Ph.D. in Cellular and Molecular Medicine, while funded by the NIH Medical Scientist Training Program (MSTP) at the Johns Hopkins University School of Medicine and obtained both degrees in 2006.
 Dr. McBeath was then accepted into the Orthopaedic Surgery residency program at Washington University in St. Louis.
 After finishing residency, she then completed her Hand Surgery Fellowship at Philadelphia Hand to Shoulder Center/Thomas Jefferson University Hospital.

 Awards of Interest

 While Dr. McBeath is an empathetic, patient oriented clinician who treats hands, wrists, arms, and elbows, she also has a passion for research.
 Specifically, Dr. McBeath's research to date has focused on connective tissue differentiation with the goal of finding applications to hand surgery.
-She has shared her findings through multiple scientific publications and academic presentations.
-Dr. McBeath will continue her research as she begins her practice at The Philadelphia Hand Center, specializing in upper extremity surgery including arthroscopy, arthroplasty, tendon transfers and repairs, fracture fixation, joint replacement, replantation and trauma.
-Like her partners at The Hand Center, Dr. McBeath has a strong commitment to excellence and is looking forward to treating her patients with personable and respectful care.
+Dr. McBeath has shared her research findings through multiple scientific publications and academic presentations.
+She is the recipient of the NIH GEMSTAR and NIA Beeson Scholar Awards.
+Dr. McBeath continues her basic science research concurrently with her clinical practice at the Philadelphia Hand to Shoulder Center, specializing in upper extremity surgery including arthroscopy, arthroplasty, tendon transfers and repairs, fracture fixation, joint replacement, replantation and trauma.
+Like her partners at The Hand Center, Dr. McBeath has a strong commitment to excellence and treating her patients with personable and respectful care.